-Stage II Disinfection By-Products Contaminant and Unit of Measurement Dates of sampling (mo/yr) MCL Violation Y/N Level Detected Range of Results MCLG MCL Likely Source of Contamination Haloacetic Acids (HAA5) (ppb) 9/19, 12/19 Yes 60.45 31.93 - 88.94 N/A 60 By-product of drinking water disinfection Total Trihalomethanes (TTHM) (ppb) 1/19 - 12/19 Yes 177.20 151.21 - 203.8 N/A 80 By-product of drinking water disinfection
+Stage 1 Disinfectants and Stage II Disinfection Byproducts Contaminant and Unit of Measurement Dates of sampling (mo./yr.)
+MCL or MRDL Violation Y/N Level Detected Range of Results MCLG or MRDLG MCL or MRDL Likely Source of Contamination Chlorine (ppm) 1/2022-12/2022 N 0.58 0.35 - 0.70 MRDLG = 4 MRDL = 4.0 Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) 3/2022, 6/2022, 9/2022, 12/2022 Yes 75.59 ND - 74.50 N/A 60 By-product of drinking water disinfection Total Trihalomethanes (TTHM) (ppb) 3/2022, 6/2022, 9/2022, 12/2022 Yes 149.08 ND - 123.70 N/A 80 By-product of drinking water disinfection

-The average of the sampling in the September and December monitoring periods exceed the MCL for Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5), and as a result, a violation was generated.
+Above are the 2022 quarterly Disinfection Byproduct results for 2022.
+When the Running Annual Average was calculated, the Haloacetic Acids (HAA5) and the Total Trihalomethanes exceeded the MCL for the first quarter (January-March), second quarter (April-June) and third quarter (July-September) monitoring periods.
+In addition, even though we sampled the HAA5s during the second quarter, due to a lab issue, results could not be calculated.
+As a result, violations were generated for the First, Second, and Third quarter monitoring periods.
+The Level Detected reported in the table above is the highest Locational Running Annual Average observed.
 Port Buena Vista is conducting quarterly monitoring and working with the Department of Environmental Protection to return to compliance.
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.